-B.9 How to map loads
+B.10 How to map loads

 Values at nodes can be mapped (interpolated) from a second mesh with the "map" command.
 This second mesh (data source or "master") is usually available as a result-file from a previous calculation.
 The "read" command with the "add" parameter can be used to include this file in the current model.
 Solver-input files (inp) and result files (frd) can be used as a data source.
-The command will add an offset to the nodes and elements so that existing nodes and elements will not be overwritten.
-The original mesh is the target or "slave" of the mapping process.
-The mapping process will add the values to the dataset.
-The mapped values can be visualized by selecting the mapped dataset and entity and then by plotting the slave elements or faces with "plot fv slave".
-An example of the necessary commands for the mapping process is listed below:
+The command

+'''

+Define a set with the slave nodes or faces.
+For example with:

+gadd slave

-''' Define a set with the slave nodes or faces.
-For example with: qadd slave comp slave do (to extend the set by the referenced faces or nodes)
+comp slave do (to extend the set by the referenced faces or nodes)

 Then open a set and read the master-model:

 seto new

 read result.frd add

 setc

-'''

-'''

 If necessary move 'new' in space to match the position of the

 slave (see ''move'').

 Add the faces to the 'new' set

-(only nodes and elements are already stored):
+(only nodes and elements are already stored in "new"):

 comp new do

 plot f new

-Define the master set with the known values:
+Define the master set:

 qadd master (catch the right faces)

 comp master do

-Map the values of dataset 1 and entity 1 with:
+Map the values of dataset 1 with:

-map slave master surf ds1 e1
+map slave master surf ds1

 Check the mapping with:

 ds 1 e 1

 plot fv slave

 Write the file with the mapped values:

 send slave abq pres ds1 e1

 Check the file ''slave_ds1e1.dlo'' with an editor and use it

 in an inp-file.

 '''